 If you enjoy bread, then a Moroccan breakfast will please.
 Jam varieties, butter, and honey are all provided.
 You can also expect a traditional Moroccan mint tea and coffee for breakfast.

-If you’d prefer to breakfast outside your hotel, stop by Hamsa Cafe, which serves crepes, homemade cakes, teas, coffees, and fresh-squeezed juices.
+If you’d prefer to have breakfast outside your hotel, stop by Hamsa Cafe, which serves crepes, homemade cakes, teas, coffees, and fresh-squeezed juices.

 On day 2, you have two options on how you would like to spend your day.

 Shopping & Sightseeing

 Most tourists find shopping in Chefchaouen to be some of the best in the country.
 Soaps and argan oils are an excellent option for light packers, while rugs and leather goods are incredible for those who have ample luggage space.